MichaelTien8901/michaeltien8901.github.io/_posts/2023-03-23-Use-Interrupt-Priority-to-Enable-Nested-Interrupt-Handling-for-H8-300H.md

 }
 ```

 If no `asm` or `__asm` available, define it as a public function with assembly language.
-And call it at the first time of timer handler
+And call it at the first line of timer handler

 ```s20
     public clearUI